Updated: Apr 18, 2022

-Over four years ago, my friend, who used to run football group with guys from church, asked me if I can take care of it.
+Over four years ago, my friend, who used to run a football group with guys from church, asked me if I can take care of it.
 And this is how it started.

 How does outreach work through football?

-You may want to do social events in your church or invite people to Alpha course, or pray with people before a game.
+You may want to do social events in your church or invite people to the Alpha course, or pray with people before a game.

 My choice is to be a good Christian and disciple.

 Matthew 5:13-16 (NIV)